lando/lando/docs/services/php.md

 [PHP](http://php.net/) is a popular scripting language that is especially suited for web development.
 It is often served by either [apache](./apache.md) or [nginx](./nginx.md)

 You can also use the [Hip Hop Virtual Machine](http://hhvm.com/) by specifyin `hhvm` as the version.
 This will currently run `hvvm:3.20`.
 In the future we will support more version of `hhvm`.
-Note that if you specify `hhvm` it will for usage of `nginx`.
+Note that if you specify `hhvm` it will force usage of `nginx`.

 You can easily add `php` or `hhvm` to your Lando app by adding an entry to the `services` key in your app's `.lando.yml`.